fifth-postulate/parser-combinators/articles/java-magazine/index.md

 - G: Hmmm, almost
 - D: What is wrong with it?
 - G: Well, what would you return when you expect a number and the text is "banana"?
 - D: Ah, I see.
-We are missing the possiblity to express a failure.
+We are missing the possibility to express a failure.
 Would this be better?

 ```kotlin
 (String) -> T?